 The aim of the Procurement Team is to enable the University to make maximum use of our non-pay resources in order that we may minimise purchasing costs and achieve value for money in the delivery of goods and services to our internal customers, whilst contributing to the overall strategic goals of the University.

 To obtain the best value in the procurement of goods and services.

-Procurement is devolved in specialist areas of IT, Estates, Printing and Stationery, Catering, Accommodation but overseen by a central professional team which ensures compliance with University policy (as described in Financial Policy and Procedures FIN 3) and the Law.
+Procurement is devolved in specialist areas of IT, Estates, Printing and Stationery, Catering and Accommodation but overseen by a central, professional team, which ensures compliance with University policy and the law.